 PCB vias provide a conductive path to allow the transition of electrical signals between circuit layers through the walls of plated holes.

-The most common method of connecting two signal layers is to create a plated through hole through the entire board and then remove the unwanted portion of the plated through hole (the stub - the unused portions of via extending further than the last connected inner layer) by back drilling.
-Stubs can lead to reflections, discontinuity errors that become critical with increasing propagation speed.)
-The stackup below shows a plated through hole back drilled, resulting in a via between layers 1 and 2.
+The most common method of connecting two signal layers is to create a plated through hole through the entire board and then remove the unwanted portion of the plated through hole - the stub, the unused portion of via extending further than the last connected inner layer - by back drilling.

+Stubs can lead to reflections, discontinuity errors that become critical with increasing propagation speed, so are commonly removed.

+The stackup below shows a plated through hole back drilled from layer 8 to 6, resulting in a via between layers 1 and 6.